gzimbron/svelte-datagrid/README.md

 - `xScroll` - Triggered when the grid is scrolled on X axis.
 The X scroll percent position can be accessed from `event.detail`
 - `valueUpdated` - Triggered when a cell's value is updated.
 The updated value can be accessed from `event.value`, other data can be accessed from `event.row`, `event.column` and `event.rowIndex`
 - `columnsSwapped` - Triggered when columns are swapped. `event.detail` contains `from`, `to` and new `columns` order properties
+- `rowClick` - Triggered when a row is clicked.
+The clicked row can be accessed from `event.detail`
+- `rowDblClick` - Triggered when a row is double clicked.
+The clicked row can be accessed from `event.detail`

 ## Bugs?
 Suggestions?